dshargool/go-mbslave-api/README.md

 # GO Modbus Slave API
 API to allow reads and writes to a central modbus slave to occur based on the OPC tag we want to interact with.
 This allows both the API and an external modbus master to query the modbus slave to read/write data.
+A webpage is also available for users to view and configure the state of the system.

 ## Configuration file
 The configuration file has the format that outlines the equipment whose registers we want to translate.
 The config file will translate into endpoints in the format: